prosoli/Sistema-de-Recomendaci-n-para-mascotas/README.md

 - Select the type of pet and age from the dropdown menus.
 - Choose any recent purchases from the multi-select box.
 - Click the "Generate Recommendations" button to view the top 10 recommended products along with their scores.

-## Contributing
-Contributions are welcome!
-Please feel free to submit a pull request or open an issue for any suggestions or improvements.

-## License
-This project is licensed under the MIT License.
-See the LICENSE file for more details.